devPauloski/product-list-with-cart/README.md

-# Frontend Mentor - Product list with cart solution (Project is still in progress)
+# Frontend Mentor - Product list with cart solution

 This is a solution to the [Product list with cart challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-list-with-cart-5MmqLVAp_d).